Big Brother (British TV series) series 9: Broadcasts

-In the final week, the Monday program was moved to 9 pm, there were two programs broadcast on the Tuesday, both hosted by McCall, the first at 8 pm and the second at 10 pm, when two Housemates were evicted.
+In the final week, the Monday programme was moved to 9 pm, there were two programmes broadcast on the Tuesday, both hosted by McCall, the first at 8 pm and the second at 10 pm, when two Housemates were evicted.
 On Wednesday and Thursday the highlights show was shown at 9 pm.
-Then for the finale there were two programs starting at 8 pm and 10.30 pm with an hour and half-hour break in between.
+Then for the finale there were two programmes starting at 8 pm and 10.30 pm with an hour and half-hour break in between.

 Live streaming on E4 of events in the house was again missing because of the decision to keep E4 Music during the series' run rather than taking a break until the series is over.
 For the first time in the show's history, there was no live web stream.

 The series was accompanied with the shows Big Brother's Big Mouth, Big Brother's Little Brother and Diary Room Uncut.
 Zezi Ifore and George Lamb replaced Dermot O'Leary as the hosts of Big Brother's Little Brother whilst Big Brother's Big Mouth was hosted by a different guest host each week, beginning with Jack Whitehall.
 Chris Moyles took over for the first full week inside the Big Brother House.

 The weekly podcast made by the housemates in BB8 was axed for BB9, with a 60-minute radio show Big Brother's Big Ears as its replacement.
 Like the podcast, it was available for download on the Channel 4 website and was hosted by Iain Lee and Gemma Cairney.
 It aired twice a week on a Tuesday and Friday (after the Live Eviction) at 11.30 pm.